Milton Weeding Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

 All chemical weed control in Milton must comply with MA Dept Agricultural Resources regulations.
-Commercial applicators require Category 36 (Ornamental & Turf) licensing, which involves passing a certification exam on weed biology and IPM, and maintaining continuing education for recertification every 3-5 years.
-Applicators must follow federal EPA registration and restricted use pesticide (RUP) protocols, develop IPM plans, and document environmental impact assessments, coordinating with EPA Region 1.
-Insurance requirements include a minimum 1M general liability, 2M aggregate, and workers' compensation per MA law.
-Detailed application logs and adverse incident reporting to MDAR are mandatory.
+Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing a certification exam covering weed biology and IPM, and must complete continuing education for recertification every 3-5 years.
+Applicators must follow federal EPA registration requirements, including restricted use pesticide (RUP) handling, IPM plan documentation, and environmental impact assessments, with oversight from EPA Region 1.
+Professional liability insurance of at least 1M (with 2M aggregate recommended), environmental impairment liability, and workers' compensation are mandatory.
+Detailed application logs, weather conditions, and adverse incident reports must be maintained for regulatory compliance.

 Milton Health Department